Tabletop RPG advice for little dragons

 High Charisma, Low Intelligence

 Sometimes you can go for a straightforward approach to this combination.
-An example of this would be Steve Harris, from Stranger Things.
-Steve is charming and popular, and he knows what he’s good at, but he’s also aware that he’s not as smart as his friends and defers to them in matters of intellectual thought.
+An example of this would be Steve Harris from Stranger Things.
+Steve is charming and popular and knows what he’s good at, but he’s also aware that he’s not as smart as his friends and defers to them in matters of intellectual thought.
 His friends occasionally poke fun at him for his less-than-intellectual approach to things, but he always comes through for his friends when they’re in danger.

 High Charisma, Low Wisdom